 We Don't Need To Whisper is the debut album of Tom DeLonge's band Angels & Airwaves.
 Tom had started working on material during Blink's final tour in 2004, and after spending half of 2005 working alone in his home studio, he started adding musicians to the band.
 With the addition of Box Car Racer guitarist David Kennedy, drummer Atom Willard and Ryan Sinn on bass, Angel & Airwaves was ready to record their first album.

 From the first bars of 'Vakyrie Missile', it's evident that We Don't Need To Whisper is a huge and very brave step away from Blink-182's pop/punk sound.
-Opening with sweeping pipe organ that draws the listener down the rabbit hole, we're suddenly treat to electronic drums and a hit of eighties style arena rock guitar.
+Opening with a sweeping pipe organ that draws the listener down the rabbit hole, we're suddenly treated to electronic drums and a hit of eighties style arena rock guitar.
 There's an entirely different feel to this album than Tom achieved with Box Car Racer, which had a heavy punk feel to it.
 We Don't Need To Whisper is lighter, catchier and more exuberant.

 The critics received it with mixed reviews.
-Whilst many applauded Angels & Airwaves for stepping away from the sound associated with Blink, others found it over indulgent and dull.
+While many applauded Angels & Airwaves for stepping away from the sound associated with Blink, others found it over-indulgent and dull.
 When Tom finally made a press release for the album, he stated it would be "the greatest rock n roll revolution for this generation", wanting the album to be bigger and better than Blink's finest work.
 But whether Tom achieved his own personal Joshua Tree with this album, only he really knows.